 You can write checks on a checking savings account

 If you are a student and you are in the quest for paying your bills or electronically make a purchase, one ultimate method will be opening a checking savings account.
 Checking account will allow you to make a deposit or withdrawal of funds easily, and if you posses and use a debit card, you will be able to make payments with the card just as well as you would with cash.

 You can apply for a student credit card

-Student’s credit cards may be granted or offered to adults who are still young and energetic but with limited credit histories and some of these cards come with temporary interest rates or even rewards options.
-As the requirements for qualification into a credit card varies from one lender to the other, the requirements for qualification for a student savings account is kind of universal since what you need is the required age and you are good to go so long as you are a college or a university student.
+Student credit cards may be granted or offered to adults who are still young and energetic but with limited credit history and some of these cards come with temporary interest rates or even rewards options.
+As the requirements for qualification for a credit card varies from one lender to the other, the requirements for qualification for a savings account is kind of universal since what you need is the required age and you are good to go so long as you are a college or a university student.

 As a student, such a savings account is a good avenue to accumulate funds and earn interest.
 A savings account will help you as a student to save not only for the next semester’s fees and books spending but also for other personal needs like buying personal clothing and other many things you might be in need of in the near future.